MrAlvin/ButtonOne/README.md

 This Arduino libary uses a single button for input.
 The button gets debounced.

-It is largely inspired by the http://www.mathertel.de/Arduino/OneButtonLibrary.aspx Also found here https://github.com/mathertel/OneButton
+It is largely inspired by the http://www.mathertel.de/Arduino/OneButtonLibrary.aspx <br>
+Also found here https://github.com/mathertel/OneButton